Revivalistics

 This part consists of Chapters Six to Nine:

-• Chapter Seven puts forward that technology and talknology (talk+technology) are double-edged swords: they are not only language killers but can also be used to reverse language shift.
-The chapter describes the development of the Barngarla Dictionary App, and demonstrates two examples of righting the wrong of the past:
+• Chapter Seven puts forward that technology and "talknology" are double-edged swords: they are not only language killers but can also be used to reverse language shift.
+The chapter describes the development of the Barngarla Dictionary App, and demonstrates two examples of language revival:

 • Chapter Eight recommends that people whose language was subject to linguicide should be compensated for language loss.
-Zuckermann terms this compensation “Native Tongue Title”, modelled upon native title.
+Zuckermann terms this compensation “Native Tongue Title”, modelled upon native title to land.

-• Chapter Nine "presents a compelling analysis of the link between language revival and improved well-being and mental health."[7]
-Zuckermann first describes research by Darcy Hallett, Michael Chandler and Christopher Lalonde, according to which there is a correlation in British Columbia (Canada) between Aboriginal language loss and youth suicide.[11]
-Zuckermann then goes on to put forward that there is also a correlation in the other direction.
-In other words, just as language loss increases suicidal ideation and reduces well-being, language revival reduces suicidal ideation and improves well-being.
+• Chapter Nine considers the relationship between language revival and mental health.[7]
+Zuckermann first describes research which shows a correlation between Aboriginal Canadian language loss and youth suicide.[11]
+Zuckermann posits a correlation in the other direction; just as language loss increases suicidal ideation and reduces well-being, language revival reduces suicidal ideation and improves well-being.[citation needed]

 The volume was listed as No. 7 in The Australian's ranking of "Australia’s top 10 academic books" for 2021.[12]
 It has been described by scholars as a "brilliant",[13] "very important",[14]: 1 "bold",[15] "trailblazing", "seminal", "groundbreaking",[16] "magnificent",[17] "exuberant"[18] "milestone book",[19] “which will be referred to for many years to come".[20]